According to leading review site Software Advice, there are 388 project management systems on the market*.

 - Higher learning curve and longer implementation

 - Focus on functionality over design and aesthetics

 - Scale-up all the features from Tiers 1 and 2 and add more!

 The Enterprise tier is great for a large company or department rollout.
 Usually, if you are that big, you know you are that big and need software as robust as this.
 Pricing will almost always be discussed as a per year contract not so much per user as the other tiers.
 Expect to see prices of at least $20,000/year not including a mandatory implementation package.

 Why didn’t we cover hosted solutions?

-Hosted solutions are usually reserved for larger corporations with much different needs than web based solutions are designed to handle.
+Hosted solutions are usually reserved for larger corporations with many different needs than web-based solutions are designed to handle.
 To compare these web solutions to a hosted one would be wasted time.